Avi-Rathod/helmproj/templates/sas-bases/examples/sas-files/secure-clamav/secureclamavWindows.md

    - In SASEnvironmentManager set following properties in "sas.files.scan.tenant" section
         - antiVirusHost: 10.120.143.84 {{ index .Values "IP address machine where CLAMAV and Stunnel is installed" }}

-        - antiVirusSSLPort: 3311 {{Secure SSL port where stunnel/nginx is listening}}
+        - antiVirusSSLPort: 3311 {{ index .Values "Secure SSL port where stunnel/nginx is listening" }}

    - Save and close the configuration window.

 4. **Done**.